 I truly enjoy my work.
 I most enjoy collaborating with a variety of lenders to assist entrepreneurs while learning a bit about a wide array of businesses & industries.
-It is now also my privilege to oversee our experienced and talented team of WBD lenders and review 504 loan requests from throughout Wisconsin, Minnesota and now the UP of Michigan.
+It is my privilege to oversee our experienced and talented team of WBD lenders and review 504 loan requests from throughout Wisconsin, Minnesota and the UP of Michigan.

 With the exception of my college years in Madison, I’ve lived in Oshkosh since 1981.
 I have been active in volunteering in a number of community service endeavors including the Oshkosh Jaycees—where I came to believe that service to humanity is the best work of life.
 I’ve also volunteered with Junior Achievement, United Way, the Oshkosh Area Humane Society, Friends of Oshkosh Community Media and the Oshkosh Chamber of Commerce.
 Currently, I am Treasurer and a volunteer Board Member of the Wisconsin Economic Development Association, and I serve on the Economic Development Advisory Council and Revolving Loan Fund Committee for the Oshkosh Chamber.